INDUSTRY · LUXURY RETAIL AND FLAGSHIP STORES

 Multi-banner portfolio capability

 Master service agreements available for luxury fashion houses operating multiple banners.
 Single partner lead across all banners, brand-specific SOPs maintained separately per banner, consolidated reporting at the parent-organization level, single-source COI program covering all banners and store locations.
-Approved-vendor positioning available to procurement teams evaluating ANVIL for cross-banner expansion.
+Approved-vendor positioning available to procurement teams evaluating Anvil for cross-banner expansion.

 Our Commitment